MicrosoftEdge/WebView2Feedback/specs/ClientCertificate.md

   COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE_CONTINUE_WITHOUT_CERTIFICATE,
   /// Continue with the selected certificate to respond to the server.
   COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE_CONTINUE_WITH_CERTIFICATE,
-  /// Continue to display default client certificate selection dialog prompt.
+  /// Display the default client certificate selection dialog prompt to allow the user
-  /// to let user to respond to the server COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE_CONTINUE_WITH_DEFAULT_DIALOG, } COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE;
+  /// to choose a certificate.
+The SelectedCertificate property is ignored in this case.
+  COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE_CONTINUE_WITH_DEFAULT_DIALOG,
+} COREWEBVIEW2_CLIENT_CERTIFICATE_REQUEST_RESPONSE_STATE;